-Activity 1: The life cycle of a chicken.
-Print out this worksheet, cut out the pieces, color them, and recreate the chicken’s life cycle.
+Activity 1: Let’s learn more about the life cycle of a bird.
+Print out this worksheet, cut them out, add color if desired, and recreate the bird’s life cycle by having your child order them correctly.
 If you purchased the chicken life cycle figurines, bring them out to make this lesson more hands-on.
 If you decided to purchase the bird puzzle, this would be a good time to bring that out, too.
 Next, share this adorable, real-life video about the life cycle of a bird narrated by children.

 Activity 2: Start by reading Mama Built a Little Nest.
 Explain to your child that many birds build a nest for their eggs.
 This book helps us see all the different places and materials different birds use to make nests.
 This is also a wonderful opportunity to those comparing and contrasting skills!
 In addition to reading the text, be sure to “read” the illustrations.
 Next, let’s make our own nest craft.

 (+) Ready for an upgrade?
 Build your own life-like nest with this STEM project.

 Activity 3: The bird’s beak is pretty amazing.
 For our next activity, print out this download.
 Cut out the bird photos with the descriptions, and then cut the tool pictures separately.
 Use the printout as a teaching tool to demonstrate all the ways we as humans try to copy the bird’s amazing beak.
 Next, try this activity to mimic the different ways different birds use their beaks.